ETHreds/alx-higher_level_programming/README.md

 	A README.md file, at the root of the folder of this project, is mandatory Your code should use the pycodestyle (version 2.8.*)
 	All your files must be executable
-	The length of your files will be tested using wc
+	The length of your files will be tested using pycode style stuff